-D/C/F/TAF: no impact on bioavailability of when tablet split but TAF reduced when crushed
+No impact on bioavailability of D/C/F/TAF when tablet is split but TAF absorption is reduced if crushed

 Polly Clayden, HIV i-Base